 I was born in Tredegar in 1970.
 Following comprehensive school, I went to Cambridge University to study modern languages, and since 1996 I’ve been married to Helle, the former Social Democrat Prime Minister of Denmark, who I met when I won a scholarship to the College of Europe in Bruges, Belgium.
-We have two lovely daughters: Johanna and Camilla.
+We have one daughter and one son: Johanna and Milo.

 I’m also a member of Community Union, Unison and the Co-operative Party.